 Tibetan Tiger Rugs

 Tibetan tiger rugs make great conversation starters.
-Having a Tibetan tiger rug in your home will impress your guests.
+Having one in your home will impress your guests.
 Sam Presnell of The Rug Gallery talks about a variety of Tibetan tiger rug options.
-Listen or read more to find out about Tibetan tiger rugs.

 Sam Presnell: Hi John.